 This speedometer style isn’t too common but very useful.
-Just imagine that annoying situation that you have planned and created the dashboard and at the end we notice we had run out of space and only the point is missing.
+Just imagine that annoying situation that you have planned and created the dashboard.
+Ultimately, we noticed we had run out of space, and only the point is missing.

-The Scale settings part is the same in all the here introduced free dashboard widgets, you can set the usual KPI color chart in the Red-Amber-Green lines.
+The Scale settings part is the same in all the here-introduced free dashboard widgets, and you can set the standard KPI color chart in the Red-Amber-Green lines.

-We recommend you that after downloading the template try to modify the values this way you will learn the fastest the knowledge needed to operate it.
+After downloading the template, we recommend modifying the values this way.
+Then, you will learn the fastest the knowledge needed to operate it.

 Circle style speedometer

-Here is the classic speedometer, can not be absent from any kpi dashboard so we don’t talk about it lenghtly.
+Here is the classic speedometer, which can not be absent from any dashboard, so we don’t discuss it lengthily.

-Although there is one change that resolve the previous restrictions (that was sometimes a little bit annoying).
-The scale can not only be set between 0 and 100, but you can set it for arbitrary values, the widget will set to the new values.
+Although one change resolves the previous restrictions (that was sometimes annoying), you can set the scale between 0 and 100, but you can set it for arbitrary values.
+The widget will show the new values.

 We have used this format on many dashboards and were always successful.
-Of course there are always counter-arguments / doubts about its use we have read articles that didn’t have good opinion about it.
-We think it is mostly from lack of creativity and persistence.
+But, of course, there are always doubts about its use.
+We have read articles that didn’t have a reasonable opinion about it.
+We think it is mainly from a lack of creativity and persistence.

 Semi Circle Style Dashboard Widget

-And for last let’s see something really special!
-The speedometer on the picture has an extra feature.
-On the bottom of the gauge there is a blinker that’s color-scale / color-value is free to change.
+Finally, let’s see something special!
+The speedometer in the picture has an extra feature.
+On the bottom of the gauge is a blinker whose color scale or color value is free to change.

-In the first part of this article we said we will end this series.
-This is of course not permanent if we find something new then we will immediately publish that.
+We said we would end this series in the first part of this article.
+This is not permanent; if we find something new, we will immediately publish that.

-There is an unforgettable part of every article and that is the download section.
-Thank you for visiting our excel blog!
+There is an unforgettable part of every article: the download section.
+Thank you for visiting our Excel blog!
 Stay tuned.

-Many thanks for joining us today; we hope you will improve your excel skills using our tutorials and free dashboard widgets!
+The 4-in-1 dashboard widget is available on this link.
+We hope you improve your Excel skills using our tutorials and free dashboard widgets!

 Free Dashboard Toolkit

-In this article we will share you how to use our lightweight free dashboard widgets to create great but simple and fast presentations using free dashboard toolkit.
+This article will share how to use our lightweight free dashboard widgets to create fast and straightforward presentations using a free toolkit.

-Our idea of a perfect dashboard to stop spending too much time at work.
+Our idea of a perfect dashboard is to stop spending too much time at work.

-What do you think about?
+What do you think about it?
 If you are thinking of making a business dashboard template use our free resources.
-Try this widget pack to setting up your business goals!
+Try this widget pack to set up your business goals!

 Traffic Light widgets

-We will show you how to set up traffic lights in Excel to show the actual value.
-We don’t need to use conditional formatting to highlight project status or KPI status.
+We will show you how to set up traffic lights in Excel to display the actual value.
+We don’t need conditional formatting to highlight the project or KPI status.

 Follow these simple steps to put value in a cell to visualize your data.

-Click the left cell (Red) and insert the maximum value for red light.
+Click the left cell (Red) and insert the maximum value for the red light.
 Click the next cell (Yellow) and insert the maximum value for yellow light.
-If the entered actual value is between 50 and 80 the light will be yellow.
-Under 50 the light will be red.
+The light will be yellow if the value is between 50 and 80.
+Under 50, the light will be red.

-Try to enter a number between 80 and 130 and the light will be green.
-It can be useful for you to create a well-designed kpi dashboard or balances scorecard template.
+Try to enter a number between 80 and 130; the light will be green.
+It can be useful for you to create a well-designed kpi dashboard or balanced scorecard template.

 Speedometer chart collection

-We will show you how each type of speedometer works on this excel dashboard template.
-You can configure the yellow section.
-The color yellow indicates that the KPI Gauge has a value between 45 and 100.
+This Excel dashboard template will show you how each speedometer type works.
+But first, you can configure the yellow section.
+The yellow indicates that the KPI Gauge has a value between 45 and 100.

-The largest value in a range 150.
-Between 100 and 150 we indicate the maximum area of key performance indicator using green.
-Just enter a value into the input cell and the needle will show you the actual performance.
+The largest value in the range is 150.
+Between 100 and 150, we indicate the maximum area of key performance indicators using green.
+Enter a value into the input cell, and the needle will show you the performance.

-The picture below show you how to change the scale up to 270.
-The method for setting up the gauge is same as the first.
-The speedometer highlights information about the process or target by which range is selected.
+The picture below shows you how to change the scale up to 270.
+The method for setting up the gauge is the same as the first.
+Again, the speedometer highlights information about the process or target by which the range is selected.

-We love interactive excel dashboard and free dashboard widgets!
-Follow us on social networks and use our free excel templates!
+We love interactive Excel dashboards and free dashboard widgets!
+Follow us on social networks and use our free Excel templates!